chandra-lindy/cna_assign/README.md

 ### Adding and Removing Nurses

-To input nurse's assistants you have on staff.
-This is achieved by using the `add` keyword which will insert that nurse into the database, as follows:
+To input nurse's assistants you have on staff is achieved by using the `add` keyword followed by firt name, last name, username and password as follows:

 ~~~~
-add Nurse Betty
+add Nurse Betty nbetty pass1234
 ~~~~

 To remove a nurse from the database, use the `remove` keyword, followed by